Healthcare in Kosovo: National Institute of Public Health in Kosovo

 During the years 1946/1947, the first Albanian doctor Dr. Durmish Celina started his work by developing educational-medical activities.
 At that time, Dr. Daut Mustafa lectured professional courses in the medical high school too.

 The Inheritance of many infectious diseases had damaged the country in terms of economy, culture, education, and health.
 Prior to World War II and especially after it ended, the health condition and the circumstances in Kosovo were extremely difficult.
-There were many serious infectious diseases such as: malaria, typhus, louse, tuberculosis, measles, meningitis, diphtheria, and other diseases which led to killing hundreds to thousands infants.
+There were many serious infectious diseases such as: malaria, typhus, louse, tuberculosis, measles, meningitis, diphtheria, and other diseases which led to the deaths of hundreds to thousands of infants.

-It is important to emphasize the fact that in Kosovo in 1940 there were 5 hospitals with 390 beds, 36 different ambulatory medical and preventive services that had 5 sanitary-epidemiological stations, from which only three had worked.
-Dr. Isuf Dedushaj stated that in all these medical institutions there were 38 doctors, 20 private pharmacists, one dentist, and around 85 medical workers that have learned from medical practice and courses offered at that time.
-After World War II, Kosovo had terrible living conditions and the illiteracy rate was about 98%.
+In Kosovo in 1940 there were five hospitals with 390 beds, 36 different ambulatory medical and preventive services that had five sanitary-epidemiological stations, from which only three were working.
+Dr. Isuf Dedushaj stated that in all these medical institutions there were 38 doctors, 20 private pharmacists, one dentist, and around 85 medical workers.
+After World War II, Kosovo had terrible living conditions and the illiteracy rate was about 98 percent.

-In the early 1946, Kosovo had five hospitals with 333 beds, on average 0.4 beds per 1,000 inhabitants, 9 doctors (foreign and local), 15 pharmacists, 6 medical technicians, 11 cleaners, and 27 other medical workers with lower qualification.
-The medical protection was offered in 8 cities, 3 villages, and 1 anti-tuberculosis dispensary, whereas in the dental prevention program there were 4 dentists.
+In the early 1946, Kosovo had five hospitals with 333 beds, on average 0.4 beds per 1,000 inhabitants, nine doctors (foreign and local), 15 pharmacists, six medical technicians, 11 cleaners, and 27 other medical workers with lower qualification.
+Medical protection was offered in eight cities, three villages, and one anti-tuberculosis dispensary, whereas in the dental prevention program there were four dentists.